Impact of stratification mechanisms on turbulent characteristics of stable open-channel flows: Results and Discussions

 The vertical profiles of normalized turbulent buoyancy fluxes and fluctuations for the stratified cases are displayed in Fig. \ref{fig:statmeanbfluc}.
 Under the present formulation with two independent stratification mechanisms, there is again the need to investigate which buoyancy scale is the most appropriate for normalizing turbulent buoyancy flux and fluctuation profiles.

 Three possible reference buoyancy fluxes come to mind for normalizing the turbulent flux profiles: (i) surface buoyancy flux $B_s$; (ii) composite buoyancy flux $B_c =\beta N_c^2$ derived from composite stratification $N_c^2=N_a^2+G_w$ and (iii) total buoyancy flux $B_{T,0} = b_{T,0} u_*$ associated with the total buoyancy scale $b_{T,0}=b_*+b_N$.
-The difference between $B_{T,c}$ and $B_{T,0}$ is that the latter scale weighs the contribution of ambient stratification more heavily. $B_s$ is not a suitable reference scale for cases \textit{III,VI} without surface flux.
+The difference between $B_{c}$ and $B_{T,0}$ is that the latter scale weighs the contribution of ambient stratification more heavily. $B_s$ is not a suitable reference scale for cases \textit{III,VI} without surface flux.

-Fig. \ref{fig:Nhcomparevb4} shows that the normalized flux profiles of configurations \textit{I, II,IV,V} with dominant surface fluxes would be separated by the strength of their respective ambient stratification $N_a$ components such that cases \textit{II,IV} with nonzero $N_a$ would achieve larger normalized flux magnitudes.
-This means that the presence of ambient stratification at a fixed surface flux would increase the turbulent flux magnitude, which is not accounted for in the purely surface-based scale $B_s$.
+Fig. \ref{fig:statmeanbfluc}a shows that the normalized flux profiles of configurations \textit{I, II,IV,V} with dominant surface fluxes would be separated by the strength of their respective ambient stratification $N_a$ components such that cases \textit{II,IV} with nonzero $N_a$ would have larger normalized vertical buoyancy flux magnitudes.
+Since a negative vertical buoyancy flux $<v'b'>$ is responsible for the destruction of turbulent kinetic energy in the TKE budget, the increase of its magnitude with growing overall stable stratification is to be expected.
+This means that the presence of ambient stratification at a fixed surface flux would increase the vertical buoyancy flux magnitude, which is not accounted for in the purely surface-based scale $B_s$.